Long Weekend to Ski Powder Mountain: Part 3

-There is actually a parking lot at the top of hidden lake, where the first aid is located and the patrol were very helpful in assisting me to get back to the car and navigate to the peak.
+There is actually a parking lot at the top of Hidden Lake, where the first aid is located and the patrol was very helpful in assisting me to get back to the car and navigate to the peak.
 They even let me park in the ambulance parking for loading Keith and his gear.
 We are really appreciative of this because it was so much easier to get on our way.

-As far as ER visits go, this was on the better end of experiences.
-We were there for a few hours, but the staff frequently checked in on us to update us and see if different staff members had been in to each do their part; receptionist, nurse, doctor, x-ray tech, paperwork attendant, etc.
+As far as ER visits go, this was on the better end of the experience.
+We were there for a few hours, but the staff frequently checked in on us to update us and see if different staff members had been into each do their part; receptionist, nurse, doctor, x-ray tech, paperwork attendant, etc.

 The x-ray did not show any breaks and the physical exam didn’t reveal anything to be overly concerned about.
 Keith was advised to check in with his doctor within a week or so.
 It was also important for him to see a doctor immediately if the symptoms/pain didn’t lessen within a few days.

-We were totally bummed out our weekend of skiing was ending at that moment, but were thankful it wasn’t something worse… or was it?
+We were totally bummed out that our weekend of skiing was ending at that moment but was thankful it wasn’t something worse… or was it?

 Rarely do we order food, which is ironic because Keith literally deals with food ordering systems all day long with his job.
 It started to get late so we decided to have pizza delivered.
 We ordered online and were excited to see Ogden Valley Pizza uses an Olo ordering system!
 Olo is the company that Keith works for.

 The pizza was absolutely delicious, once it finally arrived!
 I was not happy about it being VERY late to arrive, but the was really good and the Nutella dessert was so yummy.
 We ordered plenty of food so that we would have leftovers for lunch the next day.